Photobucket has a habit of deleting photos.

 Now, under the trailer in the center is the track area where the cables go though, on the front and rear are two zerk grease fittings.
 Pump a lot of grease into each fitting.
 If this has never been done before, you will probably use an entire 14 oz tube of high pressure lithium grease or synthetic) for each fitting.

-Under the winch motor on the trailer frame is a pan held in place by 4 screws.
-Remove those screws, drop the pan, and then spray a lube such as WD-40 onto the drum and bottom of the gear assembly you will see when looking into it.
+If you have a powerwinch, under the winch motor on the trailer frame is a pan held in place by 4 screws.
+Remove those screws, drop the pan, and then spray a lube; I always used a dry lube, onto the drum and bottom of the gear assembly you will see when looking into it.
 Then replace the cover.

 You should also have the axle bearing lubed too.
-You probably have the Dexter EZ lube or AL-KO Ultra lube (very little if any difference) system, and can just pump grease into the zerk fittings until the old grease starts to come out the outer edge of the axle.
-MAKE SURE TO SPIN THE WHEEL WHILE PUMPING GREASE AND MAKE SURE TO USE A HAND PUMP, DO NOT USE A PRESSURIZED PUMP.
+You probably have the EZ lube or an AL-KO Ultra Lube system (basically identical), and can just pump grease into the zerk fittings until the old grease starts to come out the outer edge of the axle.
+MAKE SURE TO LIFT THE WHEEL AND SPIN IT WHILE PUMPING GREASE, AND USE A HAND PUMP DO NOT USE AN AIR OR POWER GREASE GUN.